Magisk-Modules-Repo/IPControl/README.md

             Enable or disable charging manually based on format_str.
             Format string should be "(e|d)(%|s|m|h)(threshold)" where...

-            ... (e|d) are determine charging state (enable/disabled).
+            ... (e|d) are to determine charging state (enable/disabled).
             ... (%|s|m|h) determine target threshold type (time/level).
-            ... and (threshold) is the threshold to hold changes until.
+            ... and (threshold) is the threshold to keep changes until.

         acs --kill
             Kill all ACSwitch processes including the daemon.